reshmaunnikrishnan/PenquinPay/PenquinPay/ReadMe.md

   * Added tests for ViewModel.

 Missing:
-A detailed testing,
+* A detailed testing,
-more comments or explanations
+* more comments or explanations
-Dependency Injection missing in ViewController
-Due to time crunch, i had to completely check with all the conditions required on the CurrencyConverterView.
+* Due to time crunch, i had to completely check with all the conditions required on the CurrencyConverterView.